mayannamarie/WebServerProject1/README.md

 ![](https://github.com/mayannamarie/WebServerProject1/blob/main/screenshots/site1-1.PNG)
 26. So you can now create PHP sites and applications in any sub-folder of C:\Apache24\htdocs.

+## How to add SSL Certificates to one site

 ## How to install MySQL
 ####To install MySQL on WindowsMySQL can be installed on 64-bit editions and require the following runtimes:
 -.NET 4.5.2